jeannepietropaoli/memory-card-game-v2/README.md

 The goal of this project is to create a Memory Card game using React and implement the concepts learned so far by using hooks to manage and utilize state while fetching and using data from an external API.

+API used in this project: PokeAPI.
+See the documentation : https://pokeapi.co/docs/v2.

 ## Skills to practice

 - Getting always more familiar with React